wordofwarning/wordofwarning.org/current/2018-autumnwinter/marcalo/index.md

 #### In Brief
 A perambulating, itinerant dance work stops off in Salford on its way from Guildford (the place Rita lived in when she arrived in the UK as an Erasmus student in 1994) to Cloughjordan (the rural Irish village that she is moving to post-Brexit).

-Read an interview with Rita about *One Last Dance* in <a href="http://performingborders.live/2018/05/14/rita-marcalo-may-2018" target="_blank">performingborders</a>.
+Read an interview with Rita Marcalo about *One Last Dance* in <a href="http://performingborders.live/2018/05/14/rita-marcalo-may-2018" target="_blank">performingborders</a>.

 #### Venue + Booking Details
 Date: Wednesday 10 October 2018, 8pm